-7. Ensure compliance with the provisions of this Zoning Ordinance, including parking and landscaping.
+7. Ensure compliance with the provisions of this Zoning Ordinance, including parking and signage.

-8. Architecture and signage must reflect and/or compliment surrounding architecture and signage.
+8. Architecture and signage must reflect and/or compliment surrounding architecture and or do or act anything thereon.
+Two-thirds vote required

-Board of Selectmen: Recommends 5-0.
-Planning Board: Reserves Recommendation to Town Meeting.
+Planning Board: Recommendation reserved to Town Meeting.